Climbing Out of Starvation: First Steps in Treating Anorexia Nervosa

 • Mood, anxiety, and obsessional thinking will improve somewhat with normalization of weight to a healthy spot.

-Taking a cue from the Keys study, inpatients at the Columbia Center for Eating Disorders are typically fed around 4,000 calories per day during the process of normalizing weight.
-One important difference between our inpatient unit and the Keys semi-starvation study is that our patients continue treatment until they hit a goal weight range (set with the help of medical doctors); calories are then adjusted, if it is appropriate to do so, to a level where the patient can maintain this goal weight range.
+Taking a cue from the Keys study, inpatients at the Columbia Center for Eating Disorders typically consume around 4,000 calories daily during the renourishment process.
+One important difference between our inpatient unit and the Keys semi-starvation study is that patients here continue treatment until they hit a goal weight range (set with the help of medical doctors).
+Then, calories are adjusted, if it is appropriate to do so, to a level where the patient can maintain this goal weight range.

 Where the Paths to Recovery Diverge

 Of course, there are important differences between the participants of the Keys study and individuals with anorexia nervosa.
-For example, the men in the Keys study did not have a desire to lose weight, and in fact they desperately wanted to be able to eat more and gain back the weight they had lost.
-Therefore while weight gain is necessary for recovery from anorexia nervosa, it is not sufficient; as weight improves, it is critical for people with anorexia nervosa to challenge their negative thoughts about body image and rigid beliefs about food.
+For example, the men in the Keys study did not have a desire to lose weight.
+In fact, they desperately wanted to be able to eat more and gain back the weight they had lost.
+Therefore, while weight gain is necessary for recovery from anorexia nervosa, it is not sufficient; as weight improves, it is critical for people with anorexia nervosa to challenge their negative thoughts about body image and rigid beliefs about food.

 Reference Keys, A., Brozek, J., Henschel, A., Mickelsen, O., & Taylor, H. L., The Biology of Human Starvation (2 volumes), University of Minnesota Press, 1950.